Teams, tales and tips – a guide to the local game

 The best pubs and bars for football fans

-Leven isn’t short of pubs either, on and off focal North Street.
+On the other hand, Leven isn’t short of pubs, on and off focal North Street.
 For sport, your first port of call should be McPhail’s, with its 13 screens, two bars, cover bands and DJs.
-You’ll also find TV football at friendly, popular Mollys, near the equally revered Crown Inn.
+You’ll also find TV football at friendly, popular Mollys, near the equally patronised Crown Inn.

-You’ll find few better pubs in Fife for football watching than The Windsor, with decent food and a warm welcome from the new management.
+You’ll find few better pubs in Fife for football watching than The Windsor, with decent food and a warm welcome.
 It has guest rooms, too.

 Where to stay